This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Most people understand what it is to have pain, but not all have experienced the kind of chronic pain that a child with cerebral palsy may have to live with indefinitely.
-There are many consequences of living with pain, especially if it is not treated or lessened by medication or other treatment strategies.
+There are many consequences of living with chronic pain, especially if it is not addressed or lessened by medication or other treatment strategies.

 Studies have found that children with cerebral palsy experiencing pain are more likely to struggle with anxiety, frustration, and fear.
-They are at risk for developing depression and for withdrawing from normal activities.
-Because treatments for cerebral palsy, like physical therapy exercises, may cause pain, another consequence is often withdrawal from or lack of interest in therapy.
+They are at risk of developing depression and withdrawing from everyday activities.
+Because physical therapy exercises and other treatments for cerebral palsy may cause pain, another consequence is often withdrawal from or lack of interest in therapy.

 Managing Cerebral Palsy Pain with Medications

-Medications can be used as one strategy for reducing pain in children with cerebral palsy, although it is not typically used alone.
-Anti-spastic medications can be used to relax over-toned and contracted muscles, which in turn reduces pain.
+Medications can be one strategy for reducing pain in children with cerebral palsy, although they are not typically used alone.
+Antispasmodic medications relax over-toned and contracted muscles, which in turn reduces pain.

 Botox and Pain Relief